top of page

 How your gauge comes out with your first swatch will then help you choose how much to go up or down in hook size to achieve said gauge for swatch number 2 (which again is blocked and re-checked).
 Yes, yes, I know you don’t really want to repeat the whole process, but my advice is don’t proceed with the pattern until you have demonstrated correct gauge….
 Really)!!

-If you are 1-2 stitches out on stitch gauge (ie. pretty close), then change up or down by 0.5mm hook size and go again.
+If you are 1, maybe 2 stitches out on stitch gauge that should be somewhere mid teens or more (ie. pretty close), then change up or down by 0.5mm hook size and go again.
 If you are well off the mark, then change up or down hook size by 1.0mm for the second swatch.

-2. The second thing is to check how the yarn behaves when washed (which is what wet-BLOCKING kind of is really):
+2. The second thing is to check how the yarn behaves when washed (which is what wet-BLOCKING is - you gently wash it an block it to the finished gauge):

 All textiles have chemicals applied during manufacture, and so when you wash your yarn, its characteristics change a bit (or maybe sometimes a lot!) as those chemicals are removed.
 Now if you never want to wash the garment you are making (…errrr?) then maybe don’t block, but otherwise, block, block, block!

-You might think your gauge is too tight just looking at it as you crochet, but might actually find it is on-point after its blocked.
+As you are crocheting, maybe think your gauge is too tight just looking at it, but might actually find it is on-point after its blocked.
 How much things naturally stretch when blocked will be influenced by both the yarn and the stitches, hook size, and if the fabric includes flo (front loop only) or blo (back loop only) stitching.
 Depending on these factors, the fabric might elongate quite a bit in one direction and not in the other.
-However it “moves” with blocking, I have to factor that in to my garment’s final schematic measurements.

 The Nishio Sweater fabric is actually a good example of this.
 With all my blocking of Scheepjes Our Tribe, I have found the fabric goes from springy and a bit stiff as worked, to soft and relaxed (a bit looser) when wet blocked - which is great for final drape of the garment - and its definitely factored in.
 For the particular stitching technique used for the main fabric of Nishio, the fabric barely changes circumferentially around the body/bust when blocked, but it stretches quite a bit along the length of the bodice and sleeves.

-In fact, the finished Medium sample seen in the Scheepjes YARN 8 Bookazine that my nephew is modelling in the photo above was approximately 10cm shorter in the bodice and 7cm in the sleeves before blocking as compared to after.
-So as you make that sweater, if you hadn’t swatched and blocked it, you might be thinking it seems a bit short and maybe be having a bit of a panic - but IF your blocked swatch matches the specified gauge, then you can trust it should all work out.
+In fact, the finished Medium sample seen in the Scheepjes YARN 8 Bookazine that my nephew is modelling in the photo above was approximately 10cm shorter in the bodice and 7cm in the sleeves before blocking as compared to after!
+So as you make that sweater, if you hadn’t swatched and blocked it, you might be thinking it seems a bit short and maybe be having a bit of a panic - but IF your blocked swatch matches the specified gauge, then you can trust it should all work out because you have already seen how the fabric will change when washed.

 I can hear you all say – If I use yarn for the swatch, I worry I won’t have enough for my garment!
 Maybe I should swatch a few rows, then undo it, but that means I can’t block? …As just discussed, blocking the swatch is just as important as making the swatch, which leads me to this question: